ioana-goga/serverless-udacity-final/README.md

-- `Auth` - this function  implements a custom authorizer for API Gateway that should be added to all other functions.
+- `Auth` - this function  implements a custom authorizer for API Gateway that is added to all other functions.

-- `GetProjects` - should return all the projects of the authenticated user.
+- `GetProjects` - returns all the projects of the authenticated user.
 The default sort order is by createdAt descending (newest first).
 The URL accepts an optional query parameter 'order' which in the current version of the implementation supports the value 'name'.
 In case this parameter is provided, the sort order is by project name ascending.

-It should return data that looks like this:
+It returns data that looks like this:

 ```json
 {